-Give My Regards to Broadway”
+Give My Regards to Broadway

 Writer(s): George M. Cohan (see lyrics here)

 Peak: 15 US, 3 GA (Click for codes to singles charts.)

 George M. Cohan was an untrained musician who “professed to write only simple songs with simple harmonies and limited ranges” PS “and a melody line that rarely exceeded four beats.”
-LW-16 His brilliance was in making them attractive and memorable.”
-LW-16
+LW “His brilliance was in making them attractive and memorable.”
+LW He became one of the most multi-talented men in musical theater.
+In nearly all his productions, he was “composer, lyricist, librettist, playwright, actor, director, and producer.”
+TY2

-With “music and melody [that] seem to fit any era and transcend fads and styles” PS “Regards” is “arguably…the most memorable and greatest hit from the 1900 – 1910 decade.”
-PS It has proved to be “one of those enduring favorites that never gets old or outdated.”
-PS Billy Murray and S.H.
-Dudley both charted with the song in 1905, taking it to #1 and 4 respectively.
 Eddie Buzzell sang the song in its first screen appearance for the 1929 film version of Little Johnny Jones.
 It was also used in Yankee Doodle Dandy (1941), Give My Regards to Broadway (1948), Jolson Sings Again (1948) and With a Song in My Heart (1952).
 The 1968 play George M! featured Joel Grey singing it in his portrayal of Cohan.